Ready to sell your self-published book?

 Overnight success is a rarity but if you keep sharing and plodding consistently, keep doing something to promote your book (instead of just wishing today will be the day someone really important spots it on Amazon!) and those sales will keep trickling.

-77 Book Marketing Ideas for Self-Published Authors on a Tight Budget.
+Check out my book – 77 Book Marketing Ideas for Self-Published Authors on a Tight Budget.